Azure/CARML-Learn/docs/wiki/Home.md

-# Common Azure Resource Modules Lab
+# Common Azure Resource Modules Library - Lab

 This Wiki hosts the lab for the _'Common Azure Resource Modules Library (CARML)'_